jpwoeltjen/researchBlog/_posts/2020-01-01-Financial_machine_learning.md

 layout: post
 description: Challenges of machine learning applied to financial data.
 categories: [efficiency, deep learning, time series, panel, nonstationarity, heteroskedastisity, hierarchical, Bayesian,]
-title: Challenges in financial machine learning
+title: Outlining challenges in financial machine learning and their solution.
 ---

 Why is machine learning applied to financial data hard?
 What are the main differences of financial data compared to datasets where machine learning techniques work well.